ZodiarkDuoDecim/Final-Fantasy-XII-Revenant-Job-System/Readme.md

 - [Akita](https://www.nexusmods.com/profile/Akita1957) & [Shrimpman](https://www.nexusmods.com/profile/SShrimpman) – for beta testing.
 - [FehDead](https://www.nexusmods.com/profile/fehdead) – for support and ideas.
 - Paulo Ítalo & João – for ideas such as restoring classic weapons like the Holy Katana and Mutsunokami.
+- MidnightZR & Kelluehaze - for being the special testers members and supply of all long of the project.
 - Mikachuuu – for assistance with Gemini Plus and brainstorming.
-- vsub – for sharing save data.